Sutcenes/MovementOnTheWorld_TacoSupport/README.md

 ___List of Maps In The Pack (MoW)___
 - All Core
 - Southsun Cove
+- Dry Top

 ___Maps with Trails and Markers not thouroughly tested (MoW)___
 - Fireheart Rise
-- Frostgorge Sound
 - Malchor's Leap
 - Cursed Shore
 - Iron Marches
 - Southsun Cove

 ___Trails without Informative Markers are also implemented for___
-- None
+- The Silverwastes

 ___ToDo___
-- Dry Top
-- The Silverwastes
+- Heart of Thorns

 __But What About Other Zones?__
 - Coming waaay later :D